Learn to code by actually coding

-That's a question we have asked ourselves a number of times.
-The Internert is filled with educational content then why create a new site.
+That's a question we have asked ourselves several times.
+The internet is filled with educational content then why create a new site.

-Simple answer is that we are not happy with what we see out there.
+The answer is simple - we are not happy with what we see out there.
 Sometimes we are not happy with the content itself.
-Sometimes we are not happy with "how" the content is presented.
-Sometimes we are not happy with the "pricing".
+Sometimes we are not happy with "how" the content is presented and sometimes we are not happy with the "pricing".

 We often find that the current learning materials are very pedantic.
-Rather than engaging the student the content follows a protocol that is boring to the students.
-Let's take a concrete an example.
+Rather than engaging the students, the content follows a style that is very boring to them.

 Reference material vs teaching material

-What it means is that the chapter will start with the basic things like "key" and "value" and the chapter will end with some very complicated concept related to Hash.
+What it means is that the chapter will start with the basic things like "key" and "value" and the chapter will end with some very complicated concepts related to Hash.

 The expectation that a person who does not even know "key" and "value" before reading that chapter would be able to understand the complicated topic at the end of that chapter does not sit well with us.

-The authors think that this is the chapter about "Hash" and the author need to push "Hash" related content in that chapter itself.
-These authors are treating the hash chapter as the "reference material" to which students can come back later.
-We believe that a chapter that is a great "reference material" is also most likely not a good "learning material" because the student will not be able to understand the complicatd topics discussed at the end of the chapter.
+The authors think that this is the chapter about "Hash" and they need to push "Hash" related content in that chapter itself.
+They are treating the chapter as the "reference material" to which students can come back later.
+We believe that a chapter that is a great "reference material" is also most likely not a good "learning material" because the student will not be able to understand the complicated topics discussed at the end of the chapter.

-The other issues is that the "reference materials" become disjointed.
-Yes all the hash related concepts are together but they do not form a coherent story going from one lesson to another lesson in the chapter.
+The other issue is that the "reference materials" become disjointed.
+Yes, all the hash related concepts are together but they do not form a coherent story going from one lesson to another lesson in the chapter.

 Not familiar terminologies

-Some content discusses Lamborghini or "whack a mole".
-While this could be a pretty standard thing for the author these things are not universally known to a large swathe of people in the world.
+Some content makes use of "Lamborghini" or "whack a mole" as an example.
+While this could be a pretty standard thing for the author, these things are not universally known to a large swathe of people in the world.
 That's why we stick with standard things like "Car", "Dog" and "Name".

-Infact recently we stopped using the word "color" because in certain parts of the world it is written as "colour".
+In fact, recently we stopped using the word "color" because, in certain parts of the world, it is written as "colour".
 Same is the case with the word "favorite".
-We saw the some students were writing it as "favourite" and because of that the answer was wrong.
+We saw that some students were writing it as "favourite" and because of that the answer was wrong.
 So we stopped using these words.

 Object Oriented Design can wait

-We were looking for online material to teach our kids how to code.
-There are plenty of good materials online.
-However one thing is common in all of them.
-They jumped into Object Oriented Design too soon.
+There are plenty of good materials online when it comes to learning programming.
+However, one thing is common in all of them.
+They all jumped into Object Oriented Design too soon.

-We start with strong foundation.
-Until the foundation is strong Object Oriented Design can wait.
-It will have a day in the sun but it has to wait first.
+We start with a strong foundation.
+Until the foundation is strong, Object Oriented Design can wait.
+It will have a day in the sun, but it has to wait first.